-How To Check Computer Specs – Windows 10 & CPU, GPU, Motherboard & RAM
+How To Check Computer Specs – Windows 10, CPU, GPU, Motherboard, & RAM

-You might be looking to upgrade your PC and you need to know what your current spec’s are so you can select the relevant upgrades.
-Or maybe you’re looking at selling your PC and you need to know the spec’s for your AD.
-There are loads more reasons but whatever the reason, checking your computer specs is actually a relatively straightforward task and we’re going to show you exactly how.
+You might be looking to upgrade your PC, and you need to know what your current specs are so you can select the relevant upgrades.
+Or maybe you’re looking at selling your PC, and you need to know the specs for your ad.
+There are loads more reasons, but whatever yours is, checking your computer specs is actually a relatively straightforward task, and we’re going to show you exactly how.

 The following will be a step by step tutorial on how to check everything from your CPU speed right down to what memory you have and everything in between.

-- Right click the windows tab in the bottom left hand corner of your desktop
+- Right-click the windows tab in the bottom left-hand corner of your desktop

-- In the menu that pops up, select and click ‘System’
+- In the menu that pops up, select, and click ‘System.’

-One of the easiest things to check on any computer.
+As we said, this really is one of the easiest things to check on any computer.

-- As before, right click the windows icon in the bottom left hand corner of your desktop
+- As before, right-click the windows icon in the bottom left-hand corner of your desktop

 - On the menu that pops up click the ‘Device Manager’ tab